g3r4benitez/match_combat/README.md

 # Match Combat - Gerardo Benitez

+A project that aims to solve the problem of finding openers for contact sports events, given a list of competitors and based on criteria such as gender, weight, and experience, to be able to select the best options for each competitor, and then create matches and eliminate from the options the competitors who already have a fight "arranged."

 Un proyecto que pretende resolver la problemática de buscar openentes para eventos de deportes de contacto, dado un lista de competidores, y basandose en criterios como el sexo, el peso, la experiencia, poder seleccionar las mejores opciones para cada competidor, y luego crear los matchs y sacar de las opciones a los competidores que ya tienen pelea "armada".

+## Technologies

 * FastAPI
 * Docker